Skip to content

 #Playtime and Length Comparison

 Danganronpa: Trigger Happy Havoc clocks about 30 hours for a single playthrough.
 Most picks on this list land in the same window, with some outliers.
 The shortest is Orwell at roughly eight hours across three endings.
-The longest is Persona 5 Royal, which reached 105 hours on our first full run before the Royal-exclusive third semester.
+The longest is Persona 5 Royal, which can pass 100 hours on a first full run before the Royal-exclusive third semester.

 Hand-drawn bar chart comparing Danganronpa-like games by playtime hours from Orwell to Persona 5 Royal.